light-mode-image

 1. Create a presentation request that defines the information required for verification.

 2. Scan and process a QR code presented by a wallet application.
+Your application must retrieve the information from that QR code and use it to establish a secure connection between the verifier and holder devices.

 Step 1: Create a presentation request